 - “What’s the worst thing that could happen if you tell the truth about a misbehavior?”

-Teens don’t want to be in the spotlight.
-And, at times, questions can feel like an interrogation, so look for comfortable windows of opportunity to introduce the questions.
-For example, is your teen telling you about a friend who lied to her parents?
+Teens don’t want to be in the spotlight, and questions can feel like an interrogation.
+So, look for comfortable windows of opportunity to introduce the questions.
+For example, is your teen telling you about a friend who lied to their parents?
 Or, are you watching someone lie on a reality television show together?
-Those are ideal moments to move into these kinds of questions.
+Those are ideal moments to move into these kinds of conversations.

 Step 2.
 Teach New Skills by Interactive Modeling

-Being honest with ourselves and others about our motivations, feelings, limitations, and choices can test adults.
+Being honest about motivations, feelings, limitations, and choices can be tough for adults.
 It’s no wonder teens struggle to figure out when, how, and why honesty is important.
-Learning about developmental milestones related to honesty and moral development can help parents know how to help their teen.2 Here are some examples:
+Learning about developmental milestones related to honesty and moral development can help parents know how to help their teen.1

-- Fifteen to nineteen-year-olds are striving to figure out their adult identity and may be pushing parents away as they attempt to gain independence.
-If your early teen was not exposed to substance use, sex, or violence, it’s more likely that they’ll be tempted by new and greater risks in these years.
-Lying fits into this equation if they are experimenting in dangerous areas and don’t want parent intervention to end it.
-Older teens have a much greater sense of logic (though their rational brain capacity will not fully form until their mid-twenties) and fairness in larger social contexts.
+- Fifteen to nineteen-year-olds are striving to figure out their adult identity and may push parents away as they attempt to gain independence.
+Teens may be exposed to more risky behaviors like drinking, trying drugs, or sex.
+Lying fits into this equation if they are experimenting in dangerous areas and don’t want adults to intervene.
+Older teens have a much greater sense of logic and fairness in larger social contexts (though their rational brain capacity is not not fully formed until their mid-twenties).
 They can wrestle with ethical dilemmas (and may enjoy it) and think them through in a much more sophisticated way than ever before.
 This helps them exercise their responsible decision-making skills.